- 1 IRS Voluntary Disclosure Program Updated Practice

-The IRS Agent assess the totality of the circumstances and will determine if penalties are warranted.
+The IRS Agent assesses the totality of the circumstances and will determine if penalties are warranted.

 “Penalties for the failure to file information returns will not be automatically imposed.
 Examiner discretion will take into account the application of other penalties (such as civil fraud penalty and willful FBAR penalty) and resolve the examination by agreement.”

 Penalties relating to excise taxes, employment taxes, estate, and gift tax, etc. will be handled based upon the facts and circumstances with examiners coordinating with appropriate subject matter experts.

 Taxpayers retain the right to request an appeal with the Office of Appeals.